cfbevan/cfbevan.github.io/content/projects/nixos.md

 ## Where I am Now

 I have a "working" laptop.
-There are a few issues that are still outstanding:
+Issues that are still outstanding:

 - Bitwarden can't auto start and unlock using the keychain.
 - Fingerprint reading in Hyprlock requires hitting enter first (known issue).
 - Still need to learn Hyprland keybindings.
 I keep finding myself trying to use Mac keybindings for things like copy and paste as well.
-- There are random freezes in the UI and CLI.
+- Some random freezes in the UI and CLI.
 This started since I first installed NixOS, I am not sure if this is a Linux issue or something wrong with the laptop.
 - The startup time after adding LUX increased to an unreasonable time.
 It went from starting in seconds to taking two minutes to start and even the `nixos-rebuild` command is taking a long time to run.
 - I am unable to turn off the mouse tap to click.